Charlotte Regional Visitors Authority

 Ovens Auditorium has hosted top events and performances from the Billy Graham Crusade to Bob Hope and Bruce Springsteen.
 Broadway Shows, symphony concerts, opera, dance recitals and nationally known speakers have also found a home at Ovens, along with countless thousands of graduates who have walked across its stage to receive their diplomas.

-This fabulous arena opened on Friday, October 21, 2005 as home of the NBA’s Charlotte Bobcats and AHL’s Charlotte Checkers.
+The Spectrum Center, built by the City of Charlotte and operated by Hornets Sports & Entertainment, is home of the NBA's Charlotte Hornets and is the premier destination for top-rated concerts and events.
 The Arena hosts a spectrum of events from professional and amateur sporting competitions to national and international draws in the family and entertainment arena, such as The Rolling Stones, Elton John and U2.